premasagarbontula/React-Visualization-Dashboard/README.md

 # React Admin Dashboard

-A modern and responsive admin dashboard built with React, featuring data visualization, navigation systems, and a clean user interface. https://github.com/user-attachments/assets/6171e9db-e07c-4fa3-9c0b-34c9ae72a80b
+A modern and responsive admin dashboard built with React, featuring data visualization, navigation systems, and a clean user interface.
+Click below to see Video demo of the Project https://github.com/user-attachments/assets/6171e9db-e07c-4fa3-9c0b-34c9ae72a80b

 ## Description